Wenike Opurum Briggs

-Wenike Opurum Briggs (10 March 1918 - 21 April 1987) was a Nigerian lawyer, journalist and politician who advocated for the creation of more States in Nigeria.
-He served as a Minister in General Yakubu Gowon's administration.
+Wenike Opurum Briggs (10 March 1918 – 21 April 1987) was a Nigerian lawyer, journalist and politician who advocated for the creation of more states in Nigeria.
+He served as a minister in General Yakubu Gowon's administration.

 Early life

-Wenike Opurum Briggs was born on 10 March 1918 at Abonnema in Rivers State.
+Wenike Opurum Briggs was born on 10 March 1918 in Abonnema, Rivers State.
 He was the son of Abel Opurum Briggs who was a trader and Madam Obuta Dafinasi Oruwari.

 Education

 He began his early schooling at Nyemoni Primary School, Abonnema and then attended King's College Lagos.
 He worked for some time before he went to study journalism in 1951 at Regent Street Polytechnic, London, where he obtained a Diploma.
 He then took up Legal Studies, and after obtaining a LLB from the University of Sheffield, England, he was called to the Bar at Gray's Inn, London in 1958.

 Career

 After his post-primary education at King's College Lagos, Wenike Opurum Briggs began earning a living as a Postal Clerk and Telegraphist with the Department of Posts and Telegraphs.
 From 1942 to 1945, he worke as a Customs Officer in the Department of Customs and Excise.
 He joined the Daily Service in 1945 as a sub-editor.
 Before the end of 1947 Wenike started his own weekly newspaper, The Nigerian Statesman.
 On his return to Nigeria from Britain in 1958, he established his legal practice in Port Harcourt.